PERF No. 558 - One Of The Earliest Bilingual Papyri From 22 AH / 642 CE

 Acknowledgement

-We are grateful to the Austrian National Museum, Vienna, for providing us the papyrus.
+We are grateful to the Austrian National Museum, Vienna, for originally providing us the photo of the papyrus.

 Bookmark and Share